rkclark/bank-tech-test/README.md

 ![Domain Model](https://raw.githubusercontent.com/rkclark/bank-tech-test/master/img/domain_model.png)

-Next I followed a TDDD approach to implement the required features according to my design and the specification.
+Next I followed a TDD approach to implement the required features according to my design and the specification.

 ### Installation and Usage